Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 As you can see, the difference is pretty noticeable.

-This library (as part of `FastExpressionCompiler.LightExpression`) also offers a drop-in replacement for `Expression` and all of its static builder methods.
+This library (as part of `FastExpressionCompiler.LightExpression`) also offers a drop-in replacement for `Expression` and all of its static factory methods.
 These alternative implementations construct expressions which may in some cases perform much faster than their default counterparts.

 ## Generating expression trees from code